Cheating in poker: Marked cards

 Marked cards are printed or altered so that the cheater can know the value of specific cards while only looking at the back.
 Ways of marking are too numerous to mention, but there are certain broad types.
 A common way of marking cards involves marks on a round design on the card so as to be read like a clock (an ace is marked at one o'clock, and so on until the king, which is not marked).
 Shading a card by putting it in the sun or scratching the surface with a razor are ways to mark an already printed deck.

 Juice and "daub" are two kinds of substances that can be used to mark cards in a subtle way so as to avoid detection, when done properly.
 While a "juice" deck is premarked and introduced into play by the cheater, "daub" is applied during play to any deck.
 Once trained, cheaters can read the cards from across the table.

 Decks can be marked while playing using fingernails, poker chips or by bending or crimping the cards in a position that the cheat can read from across the table.
 The practice of burning the top card, or cards, is to prevent a cheat from knowing that top card and dealing "seconds" to either give a confederate a card that helps their hand or an opponent a card that hurts theirs.

 Collusion

 Collusion is two or more players acting with a secret, common strategy.
 Some common forms of collusion are: soft play, that is, failing to bet or raise in a situation that would normally merit it, to avoid costing one's partner or friend money; whipsawing, where partners raise and re-raise each other to trap players in between; dumping, where a cheater will deliberately lose to a partner; and signalling, or trading information between partners via signals of some sort, like arranging their chips in a certain manner.

-In a poker tournament, when one player is all in and two other players are active in the pot, it is common for the two players with chips left to "check it down", or check on each round of betting through the end of the hand.
-Unless they explicitly communicate an agreement about checking it down, this is not collusion.
+In a poker tournament, when one player is all in and two or more other players are active in the pot, it is common for the players with chips left to "check it down", or check on each round of betting through the end of the hand.
+Unless they explicitly communicate an agreement about checking it down, this is not collusion in most circumstances.